alexandergerber/courses-tsa/chapter1.md

 ```

 The downloaded `DAX` dataset is of class `xts`, which is an elaborate way of dealing with time series in R.
 For our purposes it is enough to know that `xts` can handle irregular time series, which means time series with non-constant time increments.
-This is useful for stock data since we do not have observations for night hours and for e.g. weekends and holidays.
+This is useful for stock data since we do not have observations for night hours, weekends and holidays.
 However, in this course we will work on regular time series only.
 We can use the function `to.monthly()` to convert our `xts` series of daily data to monthly data.
 Since we get one observation for each month of the year, we can treat the newly generated series as a regular time series.

 `@instructions`